Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 TLS certificates, useful algorithms, unsecured private APIs, etc. etc. etc.

 In the next post we'll focus on the software side of things.
-I'll explain the difference between different boot modes, how to dump memory, and other fun things you can do now that you've got direct access to the device's software.
+I'll explain the differences between boot modes, how to dump memory, and other fun things you can do now that you've got direct access to the device's software.

 Thanks for reading! :)